Anbani/anbani.github.io/static/files/privacy_policy.md

 ### Information Collection and Use

-The application DOES NOT collect any personally identifiable information including but not limited to name, email and etc.
+The application DOES NOT collect any **personally identifiable information** including but not limited to name, email and etc. The application DOES NOT collect any **sensitive information** such as user's type stream and etc.

 The service does collect statistical information about the application usage and user's setting preferences (activated keyboards and layout theme color).
 Statistical information is provided by Google Analytics that identifies each user by unique IDs and no personally identifiable information is traceable.